HDCP unauthorised. Content disabled

 How to fix the HDCP unauthorised Roku error

-- It’s simple.
-Restart your Roku by completely unplugging the machine for over 10 seconds.
+- Restart your Roku by completely unplugging the machine for over 10 seconds.
+Remove power and unplug the HDMI cable from your screen and device.

-- If this does not fix the error you need to replace the HDMI cable to one that is not damaged.
+- If the above methods do not fix the error you might need to replace the HDMI cable to one that is not damaged.